Amr Diab: Music career

 In February 2011, Diab released his hit single "Masr Allet" ("Egypt spoke"), followed by the release of his album Banadeek Taala in September, produced by Rotana.
 In 2012, Diab hosted the first Google Hangout in the Middle East during his performance in Dubai.
 In October 2014, Diab released his album Shoft El Ayam, which topped his last album El Leila (2013) and again became the best-selling album in Egypt on iTunes and peaked at No. 1 on the Billboard World Albums Charts, making him the first Egyptian and Middle Eastern performer to accomplish such a feat.
 In July 2015, Diab released a music video for his song "Gamalo" from his album Shoft El Ayam.
 In March 2016, he released Ahla w Ahla, his first album since he left Rotana Music.
 The album was produced by the record label Nay For Media.
 His new album Maadi el Nas was released in July 2017 with Nay Records.

 In October 2018, he released a new album called Kol Hayaty.
 In 2019, he released a mini-album, Ana Gheir, and in February 2020, he released his 30th album, Sahran, which included 16 songs.
-In the same year, Amr Diab released another album, Ya Ana Ya La, at the end of the year, December 31, 2020.
+In the same year, Amr Diab released another album, Ya Ana Ya La, at the end of the year, 31 December 2020.

 From April 2021 to July 2023, Amr Diab released a huge amount of singles, many of which topped the charts on digital listening platforms until his album release in 2023.

 In February 2022, Anghami announced an exclusive partnership that will see the Diab's entire Nay Label audio and video catalogue and future releases available only on Anghami.

 In December 2023, Amr Diab released an album called Makanak with 12 songs.

-Then he released two singles called "El Kelma El Helwa", an advertisment for Vodafone Music (Egypt), and "Hekyatna Helwa" for Hyde Park, both on March 11, 2024.
+Then he released two singles called "El Kelma El Helwa", an advertisement for Vodafone Music (Egypt), and "Hekyatna Helwa" for Hyde Park, both on 11 March 2024.

 In April 2024, Rolling Stone picked Tamally Maak to top the Best Arabic Pop Songs of the 21st Century.
 In July of that year, his exclusive contract with Anghami expired.

+In 2024 Amr Diab won top male artist and top male artist in Egyptian dialect.
+Awarded by Billboard Arabia.